+Answers of one score questions:

+1- Supervisi 4- Integrity

+Two score question

+1wo score question 115.

-- 1. Semantic barriers are concerned with problems and obstructions in the process of \\\\\ and \\\ of message into words and impressions. - 2.
-Noise means some obstruction to communication.
+arriers are concerned with problems and obstructions in the process of and of message into words and impressions.

+2. Noise mean s some obstruction to communication.
 Point out any two examples.

-Answers of two score questions:
+Answers of two sco pre questions:

-- 1. Encoding, Decoding
+1. Enco oding, Decoding

-- 2. a).
-Poor telephone connection
+Poor telephone connection b).

-- b).
 In-attentive receiver

-Three score questions:
+Three score questi ions:

-- 1. Write a short note of supervision

-- a). as an element of Directing.
+a). as an element of Directing.

-- b). as function performed by supervisors.
+l b). as function performed by supervisors.

-- 2. Write a short note about leadership.
+2. Write a short note about leadership.

-- 3. Write a short note about the following three inter related terms of motivation
+a.
+M 3.
+Write a short note about the following three inter related terms of motivation a.
+Motive b.
+Motivation and c.

-- a.
-Motive

-- b.
-Motivation and

-- c.
 Motivators

 Answers of three score questions:

-- 1. a).
-As an element of directing, supervision means overseeing the working of subordinates and giving instructions to them for ensuring optimum utilization of resources and achievement of work targets. - b).
-As the function performed by supervisor, supervision is a managerial position in the organization hierarchy at the operative level. - 2.
+a).
+As an element of directing, supervision means overseeing the working of subordinates and giving instructions to them for ensuring optimum utilization of resources and achievement of work targets. b).
+As the function performed by supervisor, supervision is a managerial position in the organization hierarchy at the operative level.

 Leadership is a process of influencing the behaviour of people towards the achievement of organisational objectives.
-It is a process of influencing, guiding, directing, and controlling the thoughts, feelings and behaviour of the followers for maintaining a good interpersonal relation among them.
+It is a process of influencing, guiding, directing, and controlling the thoughts, feelings and behaviour of the followers for maintaining a good interpersonal

+49

+relation among them.
 Every manager is a leader as he has to coordinate the efforts of people to achieve the business goals.